jialuni/mage1_developertoolbar/README.txt

 Profiler (version, queries, layouts...) and block inspector

-Based on a fork of Wee/DeveloperToolbar, ehanced by ECA
+Based on a fork of Wee/DeveloperToolbar, enhanced by ECA

 Installation